JustinJKwok/Arduino-multi-stepper/README.md

 If you want to develop your own software package then the communication protocol is as follows:
 Host sends a command to the arduino:

-If the command is valid, the arduino responds "ACK" + and optional message If the command is invalid, the arduino responds "NAK  + and optional message Then the arduino proceeds to execute the command.
+-If the command is valid, the arduino responds "ACK" + and optional message -If the command is invalid, the arduino responds "NAK  + and optional message

+Then the arduino proceeds to execute the command.
-If the action was performed successfully, the arduino responds with "SUCC"  + and optional message If the action encountered a problem, the arduino responds with "FAIL"  + and optional message.
+-If the action was performed successfully, the arduino responds with "SUCC"  + and optional message -If the action encountered a problem, the arduino responds with "FAIL"  + and optional message.

 The arduino response characters can be changed in the sketch to any char(s) or byte(s) you want, such as "\x06" for ACK.